-'There is a risk that there may not be enough material to satisfy all existing global demand in the mid- to longterm.' - Askar Batyrbaev, Kazatomprom CCO, September 2021.
+'There is a risk that there may not be enough material to satisfy all existing global demand in the mid- to long-term.' - Askar Batyrbaev, Kazatomprom CCO, September 2021

 The fuel buyer at the nuclear power plant will never get in trouble for the price they pay for uranium, but instead for not securing the supply of it.
 To the world's nuclear power plants uranium is completely price inelastic - they must have it.
-They are also price agnostic - uranium represents c.3-5% of a nuclear plant's ongoing costs.
-As history showed in 2007, buyers will pay \$137/lb as readily as \$20/lb because, if they ever run out, the restart costs of a nuclear plant are hundreds of millions of dollars.
-Adjusted for inflation, the 2007 uranium price would be \$190/lb.
+They are also price agnostic - uranium represents c.4-8% of a nuclear plant's ongoing costs.
+As history showed in 2007, buyers will pay \$143/lb as readily as \$20/lb because, if they ever run out, the restart costs of a nuclear plant are hundreds of millions of dollars.
+Adjusted for inflation, the 2007 uranium price would be \$190/lb, or 380% above current prices.

-This price inelasticity of demand helped start a bull market that saw uranium's price explode.
-It went from around \$23/lb in 2006 to peak at \$137/lb in June 2007.
+It was this price inelasticity of demand that helped ignite a bull market which saw uranium's price explode.
+It went from around \$23/lb in 2006 to peak at \$143/lb in June 2007, a 7x increase in the space of 12-months.
 The trigger was the flooding of Cameco's Cigar Lake in October 2006.
+For reference, Cigar Lake was not in operation and was expected to account for 10% of global uranium production.
 There was a 70m lb uranium surplus then.

-In 2021, there was a 55m lb deficit which is expected to rise to c.65m lbs in 2022, with a multi-hundred million lb deficit over the next decade.
-Financial players are clearly accelerating price discovery in a thinly traded spot market, but this would not be occurring were there not a fundamental supply deficit.
+In 2021, there was a cumulative 100m lb deficit between 2021-2022, and estimates for 2023 are 190m lbs of demand versus 140m lbs of supply.
+This deficit is expected to widen to multi-hundred million lbs over the next decade.
+The only way to supplement this deficit is higher pricing that will incentivise a return to Western primary production.
+Financial players are also clearly accelerating price discovery in a thinly traded spot market, but this would not be occurring were there not a fundamental supply deficit.